dde/qqcs/README.md

 QQCS contains all these features.
 It is an educational tool for first and second courses in Quantum Computing.

 QQCS can also be used by the quantum experimentalist.
 It can test the operation of quantum circuits step by step, displaying the output of each step as a quantum state, an equivalent gate, or a measure of one or more qubits, and it can quickly run through alternatives.

+Although QQCS is "one more thing to learn", it is designed to be an intuitive character reprentation of a quantum circuit, using familiar gate names and quantum notation, drawing on existing concepts so that the learning is minimal.

 ## Quantum Circuit Simulation

-A circuit simulation is not a quantum computer simulation.
+A quantum circuit simulation is not a quantum computer simulation.
 It is a mathematical rendering of each step of a quantum algorithm that is described by a sequence of gate operations on an initial quantum state.

-The underlying software system renders the simulation.
-Quick Quantum Circuit Simulation (QQCS).
+The QQCS software renders the simulation.
 The system allows a student to quickly construct a circuit using a linear notation motivated by the circuits themselves, and to acquire the information to analyze an algorithm quickly without the need for tedious calculations.

 ## Introduction